DerekPascarella/GamblerQueensCup-EnglishPatchFMTowns/README.md

   <li>
     <b>Emulator</b>
     <br>
     The English-patched version of this game is compatible with the <a href="https://github.com/captainys/TOWNSEMU">Tsugaru</a> emulator, and likely <a href="http://townsemu.world.coocan.jp/download.html">Unz</a> as well.
 This game, like many on the FM Towns, requires a specially formatted save disk for game progress.
-The following disk image has been tested and confirmed working with Tsugaru.
+For Tsugaru users, a pre-made save disk image can be downloaded below.
+Alternatively, a save disk can be created from the title screen menu while a blank disk image is mounted via the emulator.
     <br><br>
     ⯈ <a href="https://github.com/DerekPascarella/GamblerQueensCup-EnglishPatchFMTowns/raw/refs/heads/main/fdd_images/Gambler%20-%20Queen's%20Cup%20(Save%20Disk).d88">Gambler - Queen's Cup (Save Disk).d88</a>
 </ul>